gjhenrique/bluetooth_exporter/README.md

 - Time it takes to enqueue an urb (Histogram)

 - Time it takes to acknowledge a packet.
-SCO packets are not included (Using queue from ebpf)
+SCO packets are not included (Using queue from ebpf?)

 ## Architecture
 First, ebpf programs are first developed in python and the metrics are printed every second.